 Upon initial HemoSphere advanced monitor startup, the user can select a Device ID or name for the monitor on the New Patient Data screen.
-See New Patient on page 134.
+See New Patient on page 136.
 The Device ID defaults to the monitor serial number but can be changed to any 20 character name.
-The Device ID always includes "HEM-" as the first four characters and is displayed at the center of the information bar.
-See Information Bar on page 126.
+The Device ID is displayed at the center of the information bar.
+See Information Bar on page 128.